LunarG/VulkanSamples/CONTRIBUTING.md

 so the details about using or requiring a CLA are not available yet.
 In the meantime, we suggest that you not submit any contributions unless you are comfortable doing so without a CLA.

-### **Large or New Contributions**
+#### **LunarG Repositories**

+You'll be prompted with a "click-through" CLA as part of submitting your pull request in GitHub.

+### **License and Copyrights**

-All contributions made to the Vulkan-LoaderAndValidationLayers repository are Khronos branded and as such any new files need to have the Khronos license (MIT like) and copyright included.
-You can include your individual copyright after the Khronos copyright.
-See an existing file as an example.
+All contributions made to the Vulkan-LoaderAndValidationLayers repository are Khronos branded and as such, any new files need to have the Khronos license (MIT style) and copyright included.
+Please see an existing file in this repository for an example.

+All contributions made to the LunarG repositories are to be made under the MIT license and any new files need to include this license and any applicable copyrights.

+You can include your individual copyright after any existing copyrights.